Bachelor of Computer ScienceProgram details

 Learn how to develop innovative software apps for smart phones, robots and more.
 You'll graduate with outstanding programming skills and the ability to design, implement, and maintain complex systems.

-You can choose from a range of majors within computer science including:
+You can specialise in a range of areas within computer science including:

 - cloud computing

 - games, graphics and digital media

 Support and resources

 You'll have access to online resources through the myRMIT student portal.

 Ongoing assessment throughout the semester includes examinations, essays, reports, oral classes, presentations, group projects, research projects, laboratory projects, and practical assignments.

 In your final semester you’ll undertake a project that simulates working in industry.
 In this project you’ll apply your skills in large-scale software application development.
 Many students tackle real-world problems for their projects, with close involvement and supervision of industry partners.